 When you’re struggling with sleep issues, it’s tempting to turn to sleeping pills or supplements — anything to finally get a good night’s sleep.
 But be aware that some of these sleeping aids come with nasty side effects.

-The good news is that you can fix most sleep-related issues by making lifestyle changes, such as the ones I discussed in this article about how to fall asleep quicker and sleep better.
+The good news is that you can fix most sleep-related issues by making lifestyle changes, such as the ones I discussed in my article about this article about how to fall asleep quicker and sleep better.
 We all know that quality sleep is important, so I encourage you to schedule your life around it.

 Most people do the opposite.
 They schedule sleep around everything else that’s going on in their lives, and then suffer consequences like insomnia (aka, having trouble falling or staying asleep) and not feeling well-rested when they wake up in the morning.